The Sinking of the Lusitania: Reception and legacy

 The Sinking of the Lusitania was noted as a work of war propaganda, and is often called the longest work of animation of its time.
 The film is likely the earliest animated documentary.
 McCay's biographer, animator John Canemaker, called The Sinking of the Lusitania "a monumental work in the history of the animated film".
 Though it was admired by his animation contemporaries, Canemaker wrote that it "did not revolutionize the film cartoons of its time" as McCay's skills were beyond what animators of the time were able to follow.
 In the era that followed, animation studios made occasional non-fiction films, but most were comedic shorts lasting no more than seven minutes.
 Animation continued in its role of supporting feature films rather than as the main attraction, and rarely received reviews.
-Lusitania was not a commercial success; after a few years in theaters, Lusitania brought McCay about $80,000.
+The Sinking of the Lusitania was not a commercial success; after a few years in theaters, The Sinking of the Lusitania brought McCay about $80,000.
 McCay made at least seven further films, only three of which are known to have seen commercial release.

 After 1921, when Hearst learned McCay devoted more of his time to animation than to his newspaper illustrations, Hearst required McCay to give up animation.
 He had plans for several animation projects that never came to fruition, including a collaboration with Jungle Imps author George Randolph Chester, a musical film called The Barnyard Band, and a film about the Americans' role in World War I. Later in life, McCay at times publicly expressed his dissatisfaction with the animation industry as it had become—he had envisioned animation as an art, and lamented how it had become a trade.
 According to Canemaker, it was not until Disney's feature films in the 1930s that the animation industry caught up with McCay's level of technique.